natancox/stardog-docs/src/blog/content/posts/stardog-3-is-coming.md

 Stardog has always been optimized for SPARQL query evaluation performance.
 We continue to treat slow queries as bugs to be fixed as quickly as possible.

-Here are some of things we did to improve query performance in 3.0:
+Here are a few of the changes that improve query performance in Stardog 3.

 * **We made hash and loop joins more memory efficient.**